 The symptoms of lepto can vary in dogs.
 While some dogs will be very sick.
 Others will have extremely mild symptoms and recover quickly.
 However, if you suspect your dog has been exposed to lepto you’ll want to consult your veterinarian immediately.
 Here are some symptoms that could appear if your dog has been infected with leptospirosis:

-Also, this bacteria can cause kidney and liver failure or problems.
+Also, this bacterium can cause kidney and liver failure or problems.

 NOTE: If your dog is at high risk for exposure to Leptospirosis, you may want to consult with your veterinarian about the vaccine for leptospirosis.
 This vaccine has been associated with allergy issues.
 However, those issues may be better than the possibility of lepto.
 It will be something to discuss with your veterinarian.